Growth of k-dimensional systoles in congruence coverings: Preliminaries

 \subsection{Arithmetic subgroups of semisimple Lie groups}

 Let $H$ be a semisimple connected linear Lie group without compact factors.
 Assume that there exists a simply connected algebraic group $\G$ defined over a number field $K$ which admits an epimorphism $\phi:\G(K\otimes_\Q\R)^o \to H$ with a compact kernel.
 Let us fix a $K$-embedding $\G\hookrightarrow \GL_n$ and define the corresponding group of the integral points $\Gamma = \G(\cO)$ to be $\G(K)\cap \GL_n(\cO)$, where $\cO$ denotes the ring of integers of the field $K$.
 Then, by the Borel--Harish-Chandra theorem \cite{BorHC62}, $\phi(\G(\cO))$ is a finite covolume discrete subgroup of $H$.
 Such groups and all the subgroups of $H$ which are commensurable with them are called \emph{arithmetic lattices} (or arithmetic subgroups), and the field $K$ is called their field of definition.
 Choosing different admissible fields $K$ and groups $\G$ we can produce different commensurability classes of arithmetic subgroups of $H$.
-We refer to \cite{WitMor15} for more details and various results concerning arithmetic subgroups.
+It is worth noting that for many groups $H$ this is the only known construction of lattices (i.e. discrete subgroups of finite covolume).
+In this paper we will always consider \emph{irreducible arithmetic lattices} (a lattice $\Gamma$ in $H$ is called \emph{irreducible} if $\Gamma N$ is dense in $H$ for every non-compact closed normal subgroup $N$ of $H$).
+By a fundamental theorem of Margulis all irreducible lattices in a higher rank Lie group are arithmetic (see \cite[Theorem~1$'$, p.~4]{Marg91}).

 Given an ideal $\cP$ of $\cO$, the \emph{principal congruence subgroup of level $\cP$} of an arithmetic group $\Gamma = \G(\cO)$ is defined to be $\Gamma(\cP) = \Gamma \cap \GL_n(\cO, \cP)$, where $\GL_n(\cO, \cP)$ denotes the subgroup of matrices in $\GL_n(\cO)$ which are congruent to the identity matrix modulo $\cP$.
 We define the principal congruence subgroups of $H$ to be the images of such principal congruence subgroups under $\phi$.
 An arithmetic subgroup which contains some principal congruence subgroup is called a \emph{congruence subgroup}.
 A celebrated conjecture of Serre asserts that all irreducible arithmetic subgroups of higher rank Lie groups are congruence.